Mahtomedi, Minnesota: History

 Mahtomedi was platted in 1883.
 The city name is from the Dakota for White Bear Lake - mathó "bear", and mde (bdé) "lake".
 A post office was established at Mahtomedi in 1884 and remains in operation today on Wildwood Road.
+Mahtomedi has a strong history of criminal activity during the prohibition years.

 Education

 Mahtomedi is home to its own school district, which services Dellwood, Grant, Hugo, Mahtomedi, Pine Springs, Willernie, and parts of Lake Elmo, Oakdale, Stillwater, and White Bear Lake: